Characters of the Marvel Cinematic Universe: M–Z: Riri Williams / Ironheart

 Riri Williams (portrayed by Dominique Thorne), also known as Ironheart, is an MIT student and genius inventor from Chicago who creates a suit of armor that rivals the one built by Tony Stark / Iron Man, and whose vibranium detector is stolen by the CIA, leading to her being hunted down by Talokan and Wakanda.
+After being expelled from MIT, Williams returns to Chicago where she joins forces with Hood's gang, until she discovers a truth that would lead her to danger and adventure.